CGRU/cgru/docs/software/houdini.rst

 	If node fetches *ifd* ROP, service will be *hbatch_mantra*, *ffmpegencodevideo* will be *ffmpeg*.

+- Tickets
+	asks block tickets.
+A comma separated list of key:count.
+	Example: ``MEM:64,GPU:1``.
+	See `tickets </afanasy/tickets.html>`_ documentation for details.

+- Auto
+	Automatically add common tickets.
+	Almost all tasks launch *hython*, so *HYTHON* ticket will be added.
+	If node fetches *ifd* ROP, *MANTRA* ticket will be added.

+- Environment
+	Adds custom key-value environment variables to tasks block.

 To override task parameter on TOP node add it via Edit Parameter Interface window:

 .. figure:: images/houdini_pdg_edit_parameter_interface.png